 With mental health awareness on the rise, more people are creating or searching for opportunities to improve their state of mind.
-Whether it's for yourself or someone you care about, here are 10 apps that better your mental health.
+Whether it's for yourself or someone you care about, here are 10 apps that may help with mental health.

 Staying active is a good habit for everyone to practice, especially those who struggle with their mental health.
-Using Charity Miles, you'll be more motivated to run, walk or bike as often as possible.
-Each mile you log raises money for the charity of your choosing (over 30 different options).
+Using the free Charity Miles app, you'll be more motivated to run, walk or bike as often as possible.
+Each mile you log raises money for the charity of your choosing (more than 30 options).
 Not only will you be helping your mental and physical state, you'll also be giving back to those in need.
 It's a win-win.

-TalkSpace, available online and through a mobile app, is a platform in which people are connected with licensed mental health professionals based on their individual needs.
-You first chat live with a Talkspace Matching Agent who will explain how online therapy works and answer any questions you have, the website says.
-Once you're matched, you can pick your subscription option and receive unlimited secure messaging with a therapist, starting at $32 per week.
+Talkspace, available online and through a mobile app, is a platform that connects people with licensed mental health professionals based on their individual needs.
+You first chat live with a Talkspace Matching Agent, who will explain how online therapy works and answer any questions you have, the website says.
+Once you're matched, you can pick your subscription option and receive unlimited secure messaging with a therapist, starting at $49 per week.

 Sometimes mental health requires a combination of treatments, which is the goal of IntelliCare's bundle of apps created by Northwestern University and Northwestern Medicine.
 According to the website, IntelliCare is a suite of apps that work together to target common causes of depression and anxiety like sleep problems, social isolation, lack of activity and obsessive thinking.
 These apps are part of a nationwide research study funded by the National Institutes of Health.
 Interested users can download individual apps or the IntelliCare suite from the Google Play Store.

-MindShift was built with the intent of coaching those individuals through their anxiety.
-According to the site, the app will help you learn how to relax, develop more helpful ways of thinking, and identify active steps that will help you take charge of your anxiety.
-This app includes strategies to deal with everyday anxiety, as well as specific tools to tackle better sleep, dealing with intense emotions, test anxiety, perfectionism, social anxiety, performance anxiety, worry, panic and conflict.
+MindShift was built with the intent of coaching individuals through their anxiety.
+According to the site, the free app helps you learn how to relax, develop more helpful ways of thinking, and identify active steps that will help you take charge of your anxiety.
+This app includes strategies to deal with everyday anxiety, as well as specific tools to get better sleep and deal with intense emotions, test anxiety, perfectionism, social anxiety, performance anxiety, worry, panic and conflict.

-Simple Habit truly is simple: Five minutes a day of mindfulness to decrease stress.
-The app's founder, Yunha Kim, was so stressed at her startup, she turned to meditation.
-Since then, she has been meditating for a few minutes a day.
-The app was designed by a team of a Harvard psychologists and meditation experts, Simple Habit meditations are just five minutes and personalized for various life situations.
-From before going to work in the morning or preparing a difficult conversation, to even dealing with PMS, Simple Habit can help you get through your day, the site said.
+Simple Habit truly is simple: five minutes a day of mindfulness to decrease stress.
+The app's founder, Yunha Kim, was overwhelmed at her startup, so she turned to meditation.
+Since then, she has meditated for a few minutes a day.
+The free app was designed by a team of Harvard psychologists and meditation experts.
+Meditations are just five minutes and personalized for various life situations.
+Whether it's gearing up for work in the morning, preparing for a difficult conversation or even dealing with PMS, Simple Habit can help you get through your day, the site says.

-The above apps may not be suitable replacements for professional in-person therapy, and are meant as suggestions to help those looking to improve their mental health.
+The above apps may not be suitable replacements for professional in-person therapy, and are meant as suggestions for those looking to improve their mental health.
 If you find yourself in crisis, please consult help immediately from any of these resources.